 The Working Bee program requires families to contribute a minimum number of hours to assist with maintenance of the school, the development of program activities and administration.
 This assists in keeping fees to a minimum as well as developing the community of the school.

-In 2018 we were able to see the following maintenance areas addressed;
+In 2019 we were able to see the following maintenance areas addressed;

-- Refurbishment of the Food Forest garden

-- Construction of the chicken coop

-- Renovation of the playground

-- Addition of shade sails
+- Renovation of the playground - Addition of shade sails

 Communication

 Parent communication of the child's development as well as school events is enabled in the following ways: